Skip to content

 What if none of these fixes work?

 Run an in-place upgrade using the Media Creation Tool from Microsoft’s website.
 This reinstalls Windows while keeping all your files and apps intact.
-It takes about 45 minutes and resolves even the most stubborn update errors.
-We used this as a last resort on a test machine that survived SFC, DISM, and a full component reset, and it finally cleared the error.
+It takes about 45 minutes and resolves even the most stubborn update errors that survive SFC, DISM, and a full component reset.

 Is error 0x80080008 related to other update errors?